decretist/Dissertation/Chapter2/chapter2o.md

 business, and sacraments: "*primam ministeriis, secundam negotiis, tertiam ecclesiasticis deputat sacramentis.*"[^2o1]

-The first part consists of 101 distinctions.

 The first part was originally written as a collection of treatises (*tractatus*) but is divided into 101 distinctions in the vulgate *Decretum*.

-Groups of distinctions form treatises within the work: the first twenty distinctions, for example, form a treatise on laws (*tractatus de legibus*) that explores the sources of law.
-Other topics covered include ecclesiastical hierarchy and clerical discipline.
+The division of Part I into distinctions is traditionally thought to have been made by Paucapalea (fl.
+1140s) rather than by Gratian.[^c] The division seems to have taken some time to reach its final form: Pennington has pointed out that there were 99-distinction versions of the first recension,[@pennington_biography_2018, 366] and Rufinus writing in the mid-1160s presumably about the second recension describes Part I as "having been completed in one hundred distinctions."[@somerville_prefaces_1998, 193]

-The first treatise, on laws (*tractatus de legibus*), explores the sources of law, and corresponds to the first twenty distinctions.
+The first treatise, on the sources of law (*tractatus de legibus*), corresponds to distinctions 1-20.
 The second treatise, on the ecclesiastical hierarchy and clerical discipline, corresponds to distinctions 21-80.
-Gratian refers to it in several places under the title *tractatus ordinanrorum*.

-The division of Part I into distinctions is traditionally thought to have been made by Paucapalea (fl.
-1140s) rather than by Gratian.
-The division seems to have taken some time to reach its final form:
-Pennington has pointed out that there were 99-distinction versions of the first recension,[@pennington_biography_2018, 366] and Rufinus writing in the mid-1160s presumably about the second recension describes Part I as "having been completed in one hundred distinctions."[@somerville_prefaces_1998, 193]
+Gratian explicitly refers to this treatise at several other places in the *Decretum* using the title *tractatus ordinandorum*.[^d] Gratian at D.81 d.a.c.1 indicates that the material corresponding to distinctions 81-101 is separate from, but in some sense supplemental to, the *tractatus ordinandorum*.

+---

 The second part consists of 36 cases, which are further subdivided into 168 questions.
 Four of the questions, C.11 q.2, C.17 q.3, C.22